GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 :::

 :::{dropdown} How often are the DEA Waterbodies time series updated?
-The DEA Waterbodies time series are updated at least monthly.
-An individual time series may not be updated as frequently if it was cloudy on the days the satellite was overhead.
+The DEA Waterbodies time series are updated as soon as data from the satellites are available.
+An individual time series could be updated fortnightly or less frequently if it was cloudy on the days the satellite was overhead.

 Landsat satellites do not observe all of Australia at the same time.
 The dates of satellite observations are dependent on the date that the satellite observed that waterbody.
 Landsat satellites take 16 days to collect data across all of Australia, with different locations being collected on different days within that 16 days.
+Landsat data is available approximately two weeks from the satellite overpass for the Water Observations feature layers used to process Waterbodies.
+Waterbodies scenes are processed as Water Observations feature layer scenes become available in the DEA datacube.
+It takes approximately ten minutes to process Waterbodies per scene, once the data is available.
 :::

 :::{dropdown} Why are some time series shorter than others?